yugabyte/yugabyte-db/docs/content/latest/develop/learn/cassandra/data-modeling.md

 - All the data for a unique set of partition key values are always stored on the same node.
 This matters only if there are clustering key columns, which are described in the next section.

 In the case of the `users` table, we can make `user_id` column the only primary key column.
-This is a good choice for a partition key because our queries do not case about the order of the user ids.
+This is a good choice for a partition key because our queries do not care about the order of the `user_id`s.
 If the table is split into a number of tablets (partitions), the data may be assigned as follows.

 | tablet    | user_id  | firstname | lastname | address
 | --------- | -------- | --------- | -------- | --------